Set and forget Instant Pot Chicken and Potatoes is a savory one pot chicken stew just like my Ukrainian grandma used to make!

 Chicken Thighs or Drumsticks

-- Cook time: Boneless and skinless thighs – 15 minutes to cook, bone in thighs and drumsticks – 20 minutes.
+- Cook time: Boneless skinless chicken thighs – 15 minutes, bone-in chicken thighs and chicken drumsticks – 20 minutes.

-- Cut back on saturated fat: If you buy thighs with skin on, I like to trim the fat and remove the skin from all or at least half of them.
-North American chicken thighs are pretty fatty.
+- Cut back on saturated fat: If you buy chicken thighs with skin on, I like to trim the fat and remove the skin from all or at least half of them.

 Boneless Chicken Breast